ArneCL/BlogPosts/golang-interface-type-assertions-switch.md

 This means you can create a function that can accept any type, custom or internal.

-You can use a 'type conversion' here.
+You can't use a 'type conversion' here since they're not similar types.
 You must use a type assertion:

                 aString := anything.(string)